 Slow Cooker Method (This is how we brew Chaga!)

-1 - 2 Chaga Chunks per 1/2 gallon of water into slow cooker and set on low or warm for 6 - 12 hours.
+Add 8 grams of chaga per quart of water into slow cooker and set on low for 6 - 12 hours.

-Store brewed tea in the refrigerator for up to a week.
-Enjoy cold or reheat the brewed tea on the stove top.
+Store brew in the refrigerator for up to a week.
+Enjoy cold or reheat on the stove top.

 Optionally, the slow cooker may be left on for longer periods allowing the tea to continue to brew, adding more fresh water as necessary.